giantswarm/docs/src/content/use-the-api/management-api/creating-workload-clusters/aws/index.md

 - `MachineDeployment`
 - `AWSMachineDeployment`

-This resources will not be deleted immediately, our operators will start the deletion process of the CloudFormation Stacks on AWS and remove the Kubernetes finalizer.
+These resources will not be deleted immediately.
+Our operators will start the deletion process of the CloudFormation Stacks on AWS and remove the Kubernetes finalizer.

 In order to review if a resource has been marked for deletion you can check if the resource has the attribute `deletionTimestamp` in the `metadata` field.